About 100% Untreated, Natural Turquoise

-When we discovered this supply of 100% natural turquoise we were lucky enough to meet and get to know the miner and his wife who both mine, cut and polish the stones themselves.
+When we discovered a supply of 100% natural turquoise we were lucky enough to meet and get to know the miner and his wife who both mine, cut and polish the stones themselves.
 As a small family business ourselves, it is great to know that through building a relationship with specific suppliers we are helping to support small niche business like ourselves.

-Mining using only hand tools has meant that only a very minimal amount of earth (less than half an acre) has been disturbed despite being mined for over 75 years.
+This natural untreated turquoise is mined by hand (not using any heavy machinery) at the oldest mine in Colorado, USA.
+Mining only using hand tools has meant that only a very minimal amount of earth (less than half an acre) has been disturbed despite being mined for over 75 years.
 This makes this American turquoise an ethical choice for those concerned with environmental issues.

-Our buying team were also lucky to meet Ray Lovato, author and turquoise bead cutter.
+Our buying team was also lucky to meet Ray Lovato, author and turquoise bead cutter.
 Ray cuts the most exquisite and highly sought after turquoise heishi beads and creates wonderful Native American jewellery, turquoise is an important part of his culture and he has built a knowledgeable reputation for the best cut beads.